Therapy for Burnout in Pennsylvania

 It’s multifaceted.
 I’m sure you’ve tried one or many of the above solutions — to your short-term benefit.

-I use an integration of Cognitive-Behavioral Therapy, mindfulness, Somatic Internal Family Systems, and relational EMDR to help people break through the persistent dysfunctional beliefs and behaviors that fuel and sustain your patterns of anxiety.
+I use an integration of Cognitive-Behavioral Therapy, mindfulness, Somatic Internal Family Systems, Psychodynamic Therapy, relational approaches, and EMDR to help people break through the persistent dysfunctional beliefs and behaviors that fuel their burnout.

 In session with me…

-You’ll receive understanding and nonjudgment for the way your brain works under stress.
+You’ll receive understanding and nonjudgment for the things that you struggle with so persistently.

-We will dig deeply into the logic of your burnout, find and feel into your stuck points, and
+We will dig deeply into the logic of your burnout, find and feel into the parts you get stuck on, and

 repattern them together.